Tinkerforge/doc/en/source/FAQ.rst

 **Brick in bootloader**:

-It is possible that you accidentially brought your Brick in the bootloader mode.
+It is possible that you accidentally brought your Brick in the bootloader mode.
 You can recognize this by the fact, that the LEDs aren't working anymore.
 In this case you need to :ref:`reflash the Brick firmware <brickv_flash_firmware>`.